arron0/testit/readme.md

 Please report any bugs into GitHub.
 Thank you.

+## License

+You can use TestIt library under MIT license.

 ## Installation

 Use [composer](http://getcomposer.org) to install TestIt.
 Just add **arron/testit** project as your dependency.